fresk-nc/electron-pharmacy/README.md

+App for course work on OOP in SUAI.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Quick start